vikaschoudhary16/vikaschoudhary16.github.io/_posts/2016-08-21-k8s-kuryr-neutron.md

 	```

 As a validation step, run few commands on *fed-master*.
-If all is well output should look like:
+If all is well output should look like as shown:

 ~~~
 [root@fed-master ~]# kubectl get nodes